Lucy-okoth/my-food-app/README.md

 .Requirements

     You need a phone,Ipad or laptop with stable internet Connection

+.Cloning

+    Clone the site and run it on your machine using the command below on your terminal and then run it git@github.com:Lucy-okoth/my-food-app.git

+.Live link

+    papaya-longma-686ef5.netlify.app

     Live Demo Video